lu-jiayi/homepage/index.md

 ## About Me

 Hello!
 I'm Jiayi Lu (陆家屹，he/his), and I'm a linguist.
+I'm currently a postdoctoral fellow at the University of Pennsylvania.
 I received my PhD in linguistics from Stanford in 2024.
-In July 2024, I will start as a postdoctoral fellow at the University of Pennsylvania.
 I'm originally from [Beijing, China](https://www.google.com/maps/@39.9108518,116.3857858,18.51z?entry=ttu).

 ## Research Interests
 I am primarily interested in psycholinguistics and syntax.